Deep-MI/FastSurfer/Docker/README.md

 ### General build settings
 The build script `build.py` supports additional args and targets and options, see `python Docker/build.py --help`.

-Note, that the build script's main function is to select parameters for build args, but also create the FastSurfer-root/BUILD.txt file, which will be used by FastSurfer to document the version (including git hash of the docker container).
+Note, that the build script's main function is to select parameters for build args, but also create the FastSurfer-root/BUILD.info file, which will be used by FastSurfer to document the version (including git hash of the docker container).
-In general, if you specify `--print` the command will not be executed but sent to stdout, so you can run `python build.py --device cuda --print | bash` as well.
+In general, if you specify `--dry_run` the command will not be executed but sent to stdout, so you can run `python build.py --device cuda --dry_run | bash` as well.

-By default, the build script will tag your image as "fastsurfer:{version_tag}", where {version_tag} is {version-identifer from pyproject.toml}-{current git-hash}, but a custom tag can be specified by `--tag {tag_name}`.
+By default, the build script will tag your image as "fastsurfer:{version_tag}[-{device}]", where {version_tag} is {version-identifer from pyproject.toml}_{current git-hash} and {device} is the value to --device (and omitted for cuda), but a custom tag can be specified by `--tag {tag_name}`.

 ### Example 1: Build GPU FastSurfer Image